Admission Charges 2019 –

 (Woodland paths not suitable for wheelchairs)

-- Card payments accepted
+- Card payments accepted in all areas

 - Sorry, no dogs allowed except guide dogs

 - Pushchair friendly but due to the terrain, not all areas are suitable for pushchair use